WFUCSCCho/project-1-part-2-samcho-1/README.md

 # Project 1: MD Simulations of RNA Acridine:G-quadruplexes

-Note: You are strongly encouraged to work together.
+Note: You are strongly encouraged to work together with other people.
 However, each person is responsible for producing and submitting their own work.

 Overview: We will perform CHARMM MD simulations with NAMD of a RNA G-quadruplex in explicit solvent on the DEAC cluster.
 Using the production run of the simulation, we will use VMD and other programs to visualize trajectories and perform analyses on them.